HPV Vaccine (Gardasil®)

 When can I get vaccinated?

-Boys and young men can get vaccinated between the ages of 9 and 26, and the CDC recommends Gardasil® for boys and young men ages 11-26.
-The best time to get vaccinated is before you have any sexual contact because you might not have been exposed to all types of HPV yet.
-However, you can still get vaccinated if you've had prior sexual contact.
+The vaccine is approved by the FDA for boys and young men ages 9 to 26, and the CDC recommends Gardasil® vaccination start at age 11-12 years old.
+The best time for you to get vaccinated is before you have been exposed to HPV.
+However, you can still get vaccinated if you've had prior sexual contact because you might not have been exposed to all types of HPV yet.

 How many shots do I have to get?